-Self-assessment tips: how to successfully complete your tax returns
+Self-assessment tips: how do I complete a tax return?

 If you are self-employed, freelance or have multiple sources of income, then you will most likely have to submit an annual self-assessment tax return with HMRC.

-With that in mind, discover our top tips on how to complete your self-assessment below.
+With that in mind, discover our top tips on how to complete your self-assessment.

 Self-assessment is the process by which you tell HMRC how much money you've earned that year, and certain other details about your financial situation, so that HMRC can work out how much tax and/or National Insurance (NI) you need to pay.